KrauseFx/krausefx.com/_posts/2025-02-22-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 ### A way to visit the lots without an appointment

-Once we had a list of around 15 lots we were interested in, we'd plan a day to visit them all.
+Once we had a list of around 15 lots we were interested in, we planned a day to visit them all.
 Because we have the exact address, there was no need for an appointment.

 To find the most efficient route I used the [RouteXL](https://www.routexl.com/).
 You can upload a list of addresses you need to visit, and define precise rules, and it will calculate the most (fuel & time) efficient route, which you can directly import to Google Maps for navigation.

 <img src="/assets/posts/immo/routexl.png" />

-While driving to the next stop, my fiancée would read the summary notes from the Airtable app, so we'd already know the price, description, size and other characteristics of the lot by the time we arrive.
+While driving to the next stop, my fiancée read the summary notes from the Airtable app, so we already knew the price, description, size and other characteristics of the lot by the time we arrive.

 This approach was a huge time saver for us.
 Around 75% of the lots we could immediately rule out as we arrived.
 Sometimes there was a loud road, a steep slope, a power line, a noisy factory nearby, or most importantly: it just didn't feel right.
 There were huge differences in \*vibes\* when you stand in front of a lot.

-Of course we always respected property boundaries - it was completely sufficient to stand in front of the lot, and walk around the area a bit to get a very clear picture.
+We always respected property boundaries - it was completely sufficient to stand in front of the lot, and walk around the area a bit to get a very clear picture.

 ## Conclusion